 Firm Fuel Supply Service (FFSS) Qualifying Pipeline

-A pipeline that is:
+A pipeline that is a critical natural gas facility, as defined in subsection (c)(2) of 16 Tex.
+Admin.
+Code § 25.52, and:

-(a) A natural gas pipeline subject to the jurisdiction of the Federal Energy Regulatory Commission (FERC) under the Natural Gas Act (15 U.S.C. § 717 et seq.), an intrastate natural gas pipeline that is not operated by a “gas utility” under Title 3, Gas Regulation, of the Texas Utilities Code, or an intrastate pipeline that is owned or operated by a “gas utility” under Title 3 of the Texas Utilities Code that has certified to the Generation Entity that it does not have any contracts for firm service on such pipeline with human needs customers or local distribution systems that serve human needs customers; and
+(a) A natural gas pipeline subject to the jurisdiction of the Federal Energy Regulatory Commission (FERC) under the Natural Gas Act (15 U.S.C. § 717 et seq.);

-(b) A critical natural gas facility, as defined in subsection (c)(2) of P.U.C.
-SUBST.
-R. 25.52, Reliability and Continuity of Service.
+(b) An intrastate natural gas pipeline that is not operated by a “gas utility” under Title 3, Gas Regulation, of the Texas Utilities Code; or

+(c) An intrastate pipeline that is owned or operated by a “gas utility” under Title 3 of the Texas Utilities Code that:

+(i) Provides only transmission service, in accordance with its gas utility tariff;

+(ii) Certifies to the Generation Entity that if it reduces firm deliveries to customers pursuant to 16 Tex.
+Admin.
+Code § 7.455(a)(3) it will have sufficient operational capacity, including sufficient pipeline pressure, to provide Firm Service for the volume of gas required by the Generation Resource’s Firm Transportation Agreement on the transportation path between the storage facility and a Generation Resource to provide continuous service in the event of a curtailment; and

+(iii) Certifies to the Generation Entity that it has not curtailed deliveries of gas, pursuant to 16 Tex.
+Admin.
+Code § 7.455 or any applicable predecessor rule or order, to a Generation Resource that was subject to a firm transportation agreement during a curtailment event that occurred at any time since January 1, 2021.

 A pipeline operated by an Entity that participates in ERCOT’s Load Resource program, Emergency Response Service (ERS) program, or any Demand response programs with respect to any equipment that supports that pipeline will not be eligible to be an FFSS Qualifying Pipeline.